frictionlessdata/datapackage/data-packages/index.md

 A package descriptor MAY contain the following fields:

 * `image` - a link to an image to use for this data package
-* `base` - a base URI used to resolve `resources` that specify relative paths in the event that the actual data files specified by those resource paths are not located in the same directory in which the descriptor file (`datapackage.json`) resides.
 * `dataDependencies` - Object of prerequisite data packages on which this package depends in order to install.
 Follows same format as CommonJS Packages spec v1.1.Each dependency defines the lowest compatible MAJOR[.MINOR[.PATCH]]